evmaus/ClusterSAT/README.md

 ## TODO (Random)

-- Output models.
-- Implement "implies" binary operation
-- Fix memory issues with functions--implement destructor, use unique pointers from absl.
-- Handle errors better than crashing in dimacs_parser
+- Handle errors better than crashing in both dimacs_parser
+- Unimplemented tests

 ## TODO (Project)

-- Implement arbitrary model -> CNF conversion
-- Implement CDCL algorithm for SAT solving
-- Investigate/Implement parallelized CDCL algorithm (ManySAT)
-- Investigate/Implement SAT splitting (GrADSAT/PSATO)
-- Combine the two strategies in a novel way
+- Create a coordinator that can distribute a SAT Problem to a set of solver nodes.
+- Script setting up a coordinator and solving nodes, and demonstrate distributing problems to both.
+- Stop all nodes currently working on a problem when a node finishes it.
+- Add logging to all nodes.